Bernardo Ruiz: Career

 In 1949, Ruiz competed in the Tour de France as part of the Spain national team.
 After they received abuse from Spanish Republican exiles, Ruiz and his teammates withdrew from the race on the fifth stage and left to compete in the Volta a Portugal.
 As a result of the withdrawal, Spain was not invited the following year; a team was sent in 1951, including Ruiz.
 He took two stage wins, the first for Spain since the Civil War, and finished ninth overall.
 In the following year's Tour, Ruiz finished third in the general classification behind Fausto Coppi and Stan Ockers.
-Ruiz later said he could not have overhauled Coppi for the win, but that he had lost out on being runner-up due to his cautious descending down Mont Ventoux, which lost him four minutes to Coppi and Ockers - Ruiz stated that he was careful in his descent because he was worried about his tyres overheating.
+Ruiz later said he could not have overhauled Coppi for the win, but that he had lost out on being runner-up due to his cautious descending down Mont Ventoux, which lost him four minutes to Coppi and Ockers — Ruiz stated that he was careful in his descent because he was worried about his tyres overheating.

-After retiring from competition, he became a directeur sportif, including for the Faema team, where he managed Bahamontes, despite the pair having previously engaged in fistfights: Ruiz stated ahead of the 1960 Vuelta a España that "we mutually tolerate one another".
+After retiring from competition, he became a directeur sportif, including for the Faema team, where he managed Federico Bahamontes, despite the pair having previously engaged in fistfights: Ruiz stated ahead of the 1960 Vuelta a España that "we mutually tolerate one another".

+Legacy

 Ruiz had to race with heavy equipment because Spain was going through a depression.
-Ruiz is one of the few riders to complete all three Grand Tours in a single season, which he did on three occasions.
+Ruiz is one of the few riders to have completed all three Grand Tours in a single season, which he did on three occasions.
 As of 2020 only two other riders have accomplished this more than three times.
 During his career he rode a total of 21 Grand Tours, and completed 12 Grand Tours consecutively.

+Alasdair Fotheringham has described him as "an accidental pioneer for post-Civil War Spanish professional cycling", through his international success at a time when Spain was experiencing economic hardship during the early years of the Franco era, paving the way for countrymen such as Federico Bahamontes.

+Ruiz turned 100 on 8 January 2025, and died on 14 August of the same year.